 When getting a LIMS recommendation, you should try and ask open questions.
 Plus, you should invite comments about where things did not go so smoothly.
 As a result, you’ll be able to make a more informed decision.
 As well as see how the supplier responded and learned from any challenges.

-Don’t forget your acceptance criteria
+Don’t forget your acceptance criteria when listening to LIMS recommendations

 As mentioned right back at the beginning of the article don’t forget about your own acceptance criteria.
 A LIMS may work brilliantly for someone else’s lab or Biobank.
 And it’s very easy to get carried away with all the wonderful things the software does for them.
 You may actually take away some useful tips and ideas to try.